 2. Flatten the dough in a round shape with a depression in the middle.
 Fill the depression with your ingredient of choice then fold in half and seal the edges together.

-3. To make your songpyeon in the half-moon shape, start by forming a block shape.
+3. To make your songpyeon in a half-moon shape, start by forming a block shape.
 Press the top edges with your finger and thumb to create the half-moon shape.

 4. Place a layer of pine needles on the bottom of the steamer, and put the completed songpyeon on top.
 Steam on high heat.